2017 AFF U-15 Championship

 The 2017 AFF U-15 Championship was the twelfth edition of the AFF U-16 Championship (first edition of the under-15 era), the annual international youth association football championship organised by the ASEAN Football Federation for men's under-15 national teams of Southeast Asia.
 It had reverted from an under-16 competition to an under-15 competition in preparation for the AFC U-16 Championship 2018 qualifiers.
 Thailand, which were selected to host the tournament, returning for the first time since the cancelled 2009 AFF U-16 Youth Championship.
 Vietnam won the tournament after beating Thailand 4–2 on penalties in the final.

 A total of 12 teams played in the tournament, with players born on or after 1 January 2002 eligible to participate.
 Each match had a duration of 80 minutes, consisting of two halves of 40 minutes.

-Qualified teams
+Participant teams

 There was no qualification, and all entrants advanced to the final tournament.

 The following 12 teams from member associations of the ASEAN Football Federation entered the tournament.